 Create and format presentations and templates, insert hyperlinks, embed media from other applications, and create interactive slideshows.

 Standard Job-Based Tests: Choose from over 600 tests designed for job titles such as Financial Analyst, Financial Assistant, Market Research Manager, Microsoft Dynamics CRM Consultant, and Office Manager.

 Standard Subject-Based Tests: Select from 100’s of standard tests to thoroughly test someone’s knowledge of the subject for skills like Microsoft Office Word, Excel, Outlook, PowerPoint, OneNote, Visio, and more.

 Customize From Over 600 Modular Subjects: Generate a multi-subject test in seconds by handpicking your favorite topics and questions from eSkill’s entire professional skills library beyond Microsoft Office Software.

-Upload Your Own Content: Create MS Office skills assessment tests using your job specific content and questions with the eSkill Editor and customize tests of any length with questions that cover a variety of subjects.
+Upload Your Own Content: Create MS Office skills assessment tests using your job specific content and questions with the eSkill Author and customize tests of any length with questions that cover a variety of subjects.